-- Continue to review costs at every level and take appropriate steps to further reduce operating overheads. - · Discontinue any programs, projects or offices that are not producing desirable and positive results - Consistently improving quality standards and work to achieve CMMi Level 5 standard by sometime in 2006 - Grow process automation. - Profit Centric Management Incentives. - More local empowerment and P&L Ownership in each Country Office. - Improve productivity at the development facility and business development activities. - Cost efficient management of every operation and continue further consolidation to improve bottom line. - Improve prices of all our product offerings, yet maintain the competitiveness.
+- Continue to review costs at every level and take appropriate steps to further reduce operating overheads. - Discontinue any programs, projects or offices that are not producing desirable and positive results - Consistently improving quality standards and work to achieve CMMi Level 5 standard by sometime in 2006 - Grow process automation. - o Profit Centric Management Incentives. - More local empowerment and P&L Ownership in each Country Office.
+Improve productivity at the development facility and business - development activities. o Cost efficient management of every operation and continue - Cost efficient management of every operation and continue further consolidation to improve bottom line. - Improve prices of all our product offerings, yet maintain the competitiveness.
 This will further improve gross margins across the board.